roeeSch/ObjDet/writeup.md

 The code for extracting hog features is located in the main file `search_classify_main.py` followed by the comment `WRITEUP1` for the 'car' images and once again after `WRITEUP2`  for 'non-car' images.

-In order to choose the best color space and channel\s, I first wrote some code to visualize the images.
+In order to choose the best color space and channel\s, I first wrote some code to visualize the images in different colior spaces.

 Comparing an image between all color spaces:

 ![](writeup_images\all_color_channels.png)

 This comparison convinced me that each color space might have noisier channels than others.
 Noisy images would produce noisy gradients in the hog features.
 So in order to find the most stable (not noisy) channel\s I also plotted each channel for each color space.
-When going over them for a number of images.
-I was convinced that the channel #0 of **YCrCb** is a stable option consistently yielding smooth images while channel:
+When going over them for a number of images, I was convinced that channel 0 of **YCrCb** is a stable option consistently yielding smooth images while channel:

 ![](C:\Users\ROEE\GitProjects\ObjectDetection\ObjDet\writeup_images\YCrCb_channels.png)

 I grabbed random images and displayed them to get a feel for what the `skimage.hog()` output looks like.
-Here is an example plotting the different color spaces and HOG parameters of `orientations=9, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example plotting the different color spaces and HOG parameters of `orientations=9, ` `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![1531208358150](C:\Users\ROEE\GitProjects\ObjectDetection\ObjDet\writeup_images\hogImages)